Bandon Dunes Golf: The Ultimate Guide to Visiting the World’s Best Golf Resort

 So all things being equal, I’d generally choose to play Bandon Trails in the afternoon so that wind is less of a factor.

-Playing Trails this past summer with my friend Zach who had never played it before is also one of the single most enjoyable rounds of golf I’ve ever had.
-The light was incredible, it felt like we had the place to ourselves, oh, and I broke 80 there (again!) for my only sub 80 round of 2020.
+Playing Trails on a recent trip with my friend Zach who had never played it before is also one of the single most enjoyable rounds of golf I’ve ever had.
+The light was incredible, it felt like we had the place to ourselves, oh, and I broke 80 there (again!) for my only sub-80 round of the year.

 That said, if walking is already difficult for you, then I’d make this a morning round when you have fresh legs.
 It can be a bit exhausting if you’ve already trekked 6 miles earlier in the day.